 Please remember you need to renew your code every 3 months to continue claiming the funding.

-If you already have a valid 30 hours code issued on or before the 31 December 2021 you can claim your funding from January 2022.
-If you received your code after this date you will not be able to use your funded hours until April 2022.
+If you already have a valid 30 hours code issued on or before the 31 August 2022 you can claim your funding from September 2022.
+If you received your code after this date, you will not be able to use your funded hours until January 2023.

 Since September 2017 working families who meet the eligibility criteria can also claim an additional 15 hours of funded childcare a week.
 This means that eligible children will be able to receive up to 1140 hours of funded childcare a year.
 This change was introduced as part of the Childcare Act 2016.

 Below is a list of our most frequently asked questions about the extended entitlement.

 - Who will be eligible to receive the extended entitlement?